alopatindev/vlog-toolset/README.md

 This tool set is designed to record clipping videos for Vlogs

 ## vlog-recorder
+- records video
-- records video (using camera of Android-based device)
+  - using camera of Android-based device
+- records audio
-- records audio (using microphone, connected to GNU/Linux machine)
+  - using microphone, connected to GNU/Linux machine
 - detects voice (to trim silence)
-  - if auto trimming is disabled — just removes beginning and ending of each clip (which typically contain the button click sound)
+    - if you save clip without auto trimming — it will just remove beginning and ending of each clip
+        - which typically contain the button click sound
 - synchronizes audio
-- combines stuff together to produce video clips
+- combines stuff together to produce MP4 video clips
+    - which contain
+        - H.264/MPEG-4 AVC video taken from camera
+        - ALAC audio recorded with GNU/Linux machine
 - plays lastly recorded video clips
+    - with optional mirror effect

 ```
 cd vlog-recorder